These delicious traditional British snacks are perfect for all occasions and a picnic should never be without a Scotch egg on the menu.

 So, I like to have plenty of picnic inspired recipes up my sleeve which I know the kids will love.
 And, this recipe is definitely one of our favourites.
 Both my boys love eggs and sausage rolls, so combining the two is never going to fail!

-Once you made your own Scotch Eggs you will never look back.
-They really are so much better than the ones you buy readymade.
+Once you have made your own Scotch Eggs you will never look back.
+They really are so much better than the ones you buy ready made.
 In fact, they taste completely different and a great result from these is something that is easily achievable.
 Even when you aren’t hugely comfortable in the kitchen.

 Now it can get messy!
 I don’t mind a messy recipe when the results are so fab.
 But, if you want to avoid getting too sticky, make sure you coat your hands in flour before coating the egg in the sausage meat.
 I also try and work one handed when coating them in breadcrumbs, one for the egg and the other hand for the bread.
 That way you don’t end up accidently covering yourself in a breadcrumb coating!